PouriaCh/Predicting-Reddit-Comment-Popularity/README.md

 As the comments are taken from real discussions, we need to remove irrelevant information (such as numbers, punctuations, etc.) from each comment.
 This increases the performance of the regressor.
 ## Getting Started
-In order to run the code, you need to use a Python3 kernel in your Jupyter Notebook.
+In order to run the code, you can either use a Python3 kernel in your Jupyter Notebook or any Python IDE.
 ### Prerequisites
 Install the following packages:
 * Matplotlib